WORLDS ALIVE 2026

 by living legend, John Kani, OBE

 Kunene and the King premiered in 2019 at the Royal Shakespeare Company in Stratford-upon-Avon.
-An elderly Englishman in South Africa is trying to remember the lines to King Lear.
+A white South African actor is trying to remember the lines to King Lear.
 Kunene, the King’s black carer, helps him and interprets Lear in a new way.
 They are an odd pair as their comic spats finally lead to mutual respect.
 It is highly entertaining.

 From Brazil